How to Become a Location-Independent Entrepreneur

 A niche refers to a target market or area of specialization.
 Instead of trying to attract everyone, you focus on one specific group of people who are likely to purchase your product or service.

-Let’s imagine that you’re an independent business owner who wants to build a remote travel agency.
-However, instead of creating a travel agency for everyone, you specialize in one particular group of people: digital nomads.
 This means that you will focus on finding accommodation and activities for people who are also location independent but want to find affordable places with reliable Wi-fi.
 In short, your niche is digital nomads.

 2. Set Your Goals